How Does a Moisture Meter Work?

 WOOD TEMPERATURE OR SURFACE MOISTURE

 Moisture meters by Wagner Meters are virtually unaffected by surface moisture or temperature.
-Most competitors' meters are affected by surface moisture and temperature.
+The exception is Wagner Meters’ L607 meter, which was designed to measure surface moisture to test the cure of waterborne finishes.
+Most competitors’ meters are affected by surface moisture and temperature.

 Standing water or visible water on the board can affect the reading.
 Visible water should be wiped off.